ElektroBene/IR-Remote/README.md

 - schematics in v1 and v2: Benedikt
 - layout in v2: Sebastian
 - schematics in v3: Benedikt, Sebastian
-- layout in v3: Sebastian
+- layout in v3: Benedikt, Sebastian
+- layout in v4/5: Benedikt
 - code for rc5 protocol: Benedikt